dottxado/dottxado-extractor-recipes/README.md

 Use Ingredient to list the name of the ingredients present in the recipe (but not the quantities), and Filter to list what filter accessory you have to use in the recipe.

+This plugin also restrict the usage of the website only to logged-in users.

 ## Installation

 1. Upload `dottxado-extractor-recipes` folder to the `/wp-content/plugins/` directory